Uberi/University-Notes/PHIL145/PHIL145.md

 In other words, an inductive argument is strong/cogent if and only if it has a large sample size and the samples are representative of the case in the conclusion.

 Inductive strength is a matter of degree.
+Inductive strength is changed if and only if there is new evidence introduced.

 Arguments can incorporate all different types of arguments as sub-arguments - for example, an argument might use induction and then modus ponens.

     This duck quacked.
     Another duck quacked.
-    All ducks quacked.
+    All ducks quack.
     If it quacks, it is annoying.
     -----------------------------
     All ducks are annoying.

-This is a **valid argument** ;wip
+This is a **valid argument** - assuming the premises are true, the conclusion will always be true.
+The inductive part simply makes the argument more cogent, since it provides better reason to believe the premise "All ducks quack".

 ### Abductive Arguments